Jorge-Neves/ExCode-Website/README.md

 # Description

-A Rebranding of the Exeter's Entrepeneur's Website.
+A Rebranding of the ExCode's Website.

 # Live Demo